-Add: Click to Add button to add domain to the Domains list.
+Add: Add the specific URL to the URL blocking list.

-Delete: Select a Domain/URL from the table at the bottom of the list and click

-Delete to remove the Domain/URL.
+Delete: Selected a URL from the blocking list then click the Delete button to remove the URL from the URL Blocking list.

 IP Filters

 This screen enables you to define a minimum and maximum IP address range filter; all IP addresses falling within the range are not allowed Internet access.
 The IP filter profiles are listed in the table at the bottom of the page.
 (Note: Click anywhere in the item.
 Once the line is selected, the fields automatically load the item's parameters, which you can edit.)